Stormwater

 352-330-1343

-For information on local oil recycling sites,
+For local oil recycling sites, call:

 call 1-800-741-4337.

-call your local county health department.
+For biomedical waste disposal, contact your local county health department:

-Florida Department of Health in Sumter County - Main Location
+Florida Department of Health in Sumter County- Main Location

-415 East Noble Avenue
+415 East Noble Avenue Bushnell, FL 33513

-Did you know our most valuable resource is protected under the “Clean Water Act” Please visit the United States Environmental Protection Agency (EPA) and learn more.
+Did you know our most valuable resource - water - is protected under the Clean Water Act?

 U.S. Environmental Protection Agency | US EPA